-Hilton Honors has just launched their first promotion on purchased points for 2019.
-Through February 26, 2019, Hilton Honors members can receive up to a 100% bonus when they purchase Honors points.
-In order to be eligible, members need to purchase at least 10,000 points in one transaction.
+Hilton Honors has just launched their latest promotion on purchased points.
+Through May 28, 2019, Hilton Honors members can receive up to a 100% bonus when they purchase Honors points.
+In order to be eligible, members need to purchase at least 5,000 points in one transaction.

 Note that all the accounts I manage show a 100% bonus, though it’s possible that different members are targeted for different bonuses, so you’ll want to log into your account to see which offer you’re eligible for.